Just when we thought that Italy is next on the euro zone’s hot seat, Spain stole the spotlight and caught investors’ attention.

 Yup, you read that right.
 In order for the Spanish government to meet its new deficit targets, it would have to cough up an additional 35 billion EUR worth of savings on top of the 15 billion EUR tax rises and spending cuts already announced in December.

 Analysts are worrying that the Spanish economy could end up in a downward debt spiral where austerity measures choke economic growth, potentially translating into less tax revenue for the government and eventually lead to more spending cuts.
 With that said, I’m not surprised that the IMF is forecasting a 1.7% contraction in 2012, along with other marker players declaring Spain will be in its second recession since the 2008 financial crisis.

-The ECB’s long-term refinancing operation (LTRO) is also helping ease market fears, as it has provided the Spanish banks opportunity to load up on capital and buy Spanish government bonds.
+The ECB’s long-term refinancing operation (LTRO) is also helping ease market fears, as it has provided the Spanish banks the opportunity to load up on capital and buy Spanish government bonds.
 In fact, it is estimated that Spain’s banks borrowed a total of 23.1 billion EUR in the ECB’s last LTRO.
-They say that at least one third of those funds went to Spanish government bonds, which helped drive down the country’s borrowing costs.
+They say that at least one-third of those funds went to Spanish government bonds, which helped drive down the country’s borrowing costs.

 Even if Spain does miss its deficit targets and default on its debts, it can always knock on the EU’s doors and ask for bailout money.
 Word on the street is that European officials are pushing for a combined rescue fund worth 700 billion EUR to provide liquidity for indebted counties like Italy or Spain in case they get blocked off the markets.

 But that’s a bridge that we have yet to cross.
 Right now we should watch the newswires and our charts for any clues on risk sentiment in the eurozone.
 Spain’s 10-year government bond yields eased off their highs last Friday, but if concerns on the Spanish economy continue to escalate, then we just might see the euro inspire volatility in our favorite currency pairs!